Cartucho/dvrk_calib_hand_eye/camera_calibration.md

 ## 2. Take pictures

-I will ask you to take 50 pictures in total, but before taking these 50 pictures, please take just one or two pictures to check that the pattern is successfully detected.
-If it is not detected please read carefully the indications below and give it another try!
+Capture images to calibrate the camera by running:
+`rosrun dvrk_calib_hand_eye record_image_calib.py`
+If the pattern is being successfully detected it will be drawn in the image, like the following example:

+TODO: add image here

 Take `50 pictures` pictures of the calibration pattern in different poses, while respecting the following rules:
 - Keep the distance between the camera and the pattern around 20 [cm];